 Patient-derived glioma cells were provided by the Biobank Core Facility at St. Joseph's Hospital and Barrow Neurological Institute and by the Living Tissue Bank at the Dana-Farber Cancer Institute.
 The biobank is funded by the Arizona Biomedical Research Commission and the Barrow Neurological Foundation.
 We are grateful to Keith Ligon for providing several patient-derived glioma cell lines.
 We thank the entire Mehta Lab and An-Chi Tien for helpful discussions, technical assistance, and manuscript comments.
 We thank MOGene for assistance with bioinformatics and analysis of RNA-seq data.
 The schematics in Figures 5-8 and 11 were generated on BioRender.com.
-We thank the students Supporting Brain Tumor Research (SSBTR) charity for supporting this work.
+We thank the Students Supporting Brain Tumor Research (SSBTR) charity for supporting this work.
 We thank the staff of Neuroscience Publications at Barrow Neurological Institute for their assistance with manuscript preparation.
-This work was supported by grants to SM from the NIH/National Institute of Neurological Foundation.
+This work was supported by grants to SM from the NIH/National Institute of Neurological Disorders and Stroke (R01 NS088648A) and to SM, AT, and NS from the Barrow Neurological Foundation.
 NS is supported by a grant from the NIH/National Cancer Institute (R01 CA175391).
 SM, AT, and NS are supported by the Ben and Catherine Ivy Foundation.